formula123/flyingACE/README.md

 - GameBackgroundLayer: Background Layer, auto loading the background image and rolling.
 - PlaneLayer: Plane Layer, Interactive layer of the game.
 - PlaneUserData: The datastruct defined by myself.
 Recording the some paramater of enemy plane, like HP and others.
+- UFOLayer: This Layer is actived by some sprcific conditions, now, this layer is used for some gift with buffs, like enhance the bullet or get the big bomb.

 ---